Druco/WKDocker/README.md

 as well as undocking the window or closing the window.
 This menu should look familiar to anyone who has used KDocker just with fewer options.

-*IMPORTANT*: Close all previous instances of WKDocker that are running before running a new build.
-WKDocker is a single instance application.

-To do a system wide install, simply go to the 'kwin_script' and the 'applet/build' directory and do a 'sudo make install' in each.